Frequently asked questions

 • What happens if I die while working for Sky?

 A lump sum equal to the value of your individual account in the Plan at the date of your death will be payable to your beneficiaries, together with a one-off lump sum of 4x your basic salary.
 These payments are normally tax-free and are payable to your beneficiaries as determined by the Plan’s Trustees.
-You should ensure that your Expression of Wish details are completed in your Personal Pension Account with Buck so that the Trustees can take into account your wishes when determining your beneficiaries in this context.
+You should ensure that your Expression of Wish details are completed in your Personal Pension Account with Gallagher so that the Trustees can take into account your wishes when determining your beneficiaries in this context.

 For employees who were employed prior to 1 January 2022, if you have a partner, an additional one-off lump sum of 4x your basic salary will be paid.
 A ‘partner’ is defined under the Plan as either your spouse, or the person you nominate as your partner, regardless of that person’s gender, who: